'A generation which ignores history has no past and no future' - Robert Heinlein

-About one third of the girls in the current LVI Form study History at A Level, where we use the AQA exam board.
+History is a popular choice at A Level, where we use the AQA exam board.
 Many girls who take Advanced Level History obtain an A grade.
 In LVI we will be studying two topics: historical interpretations of Russia 1855-1917, and a depth study paper on Religious Conflict and the Reformation in England 1529-1547.

 The Russia course begins with the nature of Russia in 1855 with the autocratic rule of the Tsars coming into conflict with the rising political groups, demanding reform; we will consider the nature of the changes that so called 'reforming' Tsar Alexander II brings to Russia, only to be assassinated by those he was trying to help, by the reactionary rule of his son Alexander III and the ultimate failure of the Romanov dynasty through the abdication of Nicholas II in 1917.
 In the Reformation course we will cover exciting academic debates on Henry VIII's break with Rome; the importance of the royal divorce and Wolsey's' failure to achieve it, the role of the Anne Boleyn and Thomas Cromwell, the impact of the grassroots reform movements, the dissolution of the monasteries and the nature of the opposition to the Reformation.